ipa320/ipa_seminar/ipa_seminar_manipulation/README.md

 In the final step, the MoveIt!
 SetupAssistant generates all files required for MotionPlanning for us automatically.
 You can see a list of the files to be generated below.
 It comprises configuration files as well as startup files.
 By clicking on a file you can get some explanation about it in the text box beside it.

 The only thing we need to do is to specify a location where the files should be stored.
+Browse to the folder `~/git/ipa_seminar/ipa_seminar_manipulation` and create a new folder `lbr_moveit_config` there.
+This is the destination for the configuration files.
 Then press _Generate Package_.

 After the files have been generated, we can click _Exit Setup Assistant_.

 ![SetupAssistant12](./doc/SetupAssistant12.png "SetupAssistant12")